 Recall that if a two-dimensional region D was both type I and type II, we could interchange the order of integration, but in so doing had to rewrite the inequalities which defined D appropriately.
 In a similar way, we can occasionally change the order of integration over three-dimensional regions E, but because we are working with three-dimensional regions which are harder to visualize, it is often much more difficult to determine the correct bounds of integration.
-Let us consider the region in the previous example, which is relatively easy to work with, to see how this might work in a simple situation.
+We will consider the region in the last example of the previous class, which is relatively easy to work with, to see how this might work in a simple situation.

 Example.
-In the previous example, we considered the iterated integral which represented the volume of a certain tetrahedron.
+(Skip this example in class) In the previous example, we considered the iterated integral which represented the volume of a certain tetrahedron.
 Write down the iterated integrals obtained by changing the order of integration to dy dx dz, and dx dz dy.

-$$\int_0^2 \int_0^{1-x/2} \int_0^{3-3x/2-3y} \, dz \, dy \, dx,$$
+$$\int_0^2 \int_0^{1-x/2} \int_0^{3-3x/2-3y} dz \, dy \, dx,$$